djoergensen/vscode-LSP/README.md

 ### Prerequisites
 Only prerequisite for using the extension is Visual Studio Code

 For development having node and npm installed is a requirement.
 This can be downloaded through nvm(Node Version Manager), which is prefered as the repository provides a .nvmrc.
+Nvm are available for macOS via Homebrew and Windows via Chocolatey.

 After installing npm, use it to install typescript with
 ```